 Boston hotel rates do drop outside the central city neighborhoods - Downtown, Back Bay, Beacon Hill, Fenway, the West, South, and North Ends - and suburban hotels may be even cheaper.

 But before you rush to book a hotel on Boston's outskirts, consider this: the hotel may be far from a subway station or other public transportation.
 In fact, it may be so far away that even an economic car service such as Uber or Lyft will cost you more for a round trip into the city and back than you'll save, not to speak of the chunk of your precious vacation time you're wasting while sitting in Boston's always-snarled, often-gridlocked traffic.

 So . . . if you want to save money by staying at a hotel outside of Boston, follow this simple strategy: choose a hotel within walking distance of a subway station.
 We'll show you some of the best.

-Hotels Outside of Boston near Subway Stations
+Hotels Outside of Central Boston near Subway Stations

 You don't actually have to venture far outside of Boston to start saving on lower hotel rates.